Stable Diffusion Img2Img (Image to Image): Beginner's Guide

 CFG Scale: In the beginning, you can set the CFG scale to 11.
 The higher the number, the more you want it to do what you tell it through the text prompt.
 CFG scale is a parameter that controls Stable Diffusion and how 'strict' it should follow the prompt input in image generation.

-Depending on your need, you may also need to adjust:
+Depending on your needs, you might also adjust:

 - Checkpoint: Just like what you see in the text-to-image prompt tab.
 Checkpoint is also known as models.
 I'm using Realcartoon-XL which is good for creating real cartoon-style images.
 You can also experiment with other models.